curl/curl/docs/HASH.md

 The call initializes a `struct Curl_hash`.

 - `slots` is the number of entries to create in the hash table.
-Larger is better (faster lookups) but also uses more memory
+Larger is better (faster lookups) but also uses more memory.
 - `hfunc` is a function pointer to a function that returns a `size_t` value as a checksum for an entry in this hash table.
 Ideally, it returns a unique value for every entry ever added to the hash table, but hash collisions are